For daily wit & wisdom, sign up for the Almanac newsletter.

 If it’s your first time canning, start with the boiling water bath method!
 Make some pickles or a yummy berry jam!

-Water-bath canning is not as big of an investment as pressure canning—and is more straightforward.
+Water-bath canning is not as big an investment as pressure canning—and is more straightforward.
 Let’s call this “no pressure” canning!

 Pressure canning involves the use of a pressure canner, which is a device that consists of a large pot, a rack insert, and a fitted lid with a dial or pressure valve.
 The high pressure created inside the canner when it is heated allows the temperature inside to get much hotter (240°F) than it could in a water-bath canner.
-This kills off any harmful bacteria, toxins, molds and yeasts.
+This kills off any harmful bacteria, toxins, molds, and yeasts.

 Low-acid vegetables such as green beans or cornMUST be processed at a higher temperature—240°F at sea level—to prevent the growth of bacteria, especially Clostridium botulinum.
-To maintain the higher temperatures for the proper length of time, you need to invest in a pressure canner which will get the job done.
+To maintain the higher temperatures for the proper length of time, you need to invest in a pressure canner, which will get the job done.

-Vegetables that are low-acid include: artichokes, asparagus, carrots, corn, green beans, lima beans, mushrooms, okra, onions, peas, potatoes, pumpkin and winter squash (in chunks).
+Vegetables that are low-acid include: artichokes, asparagus, carrots, corn, green beans, lima beans, mushrooms, okra, onions, peas, potatoes, pumpkin, and winter squash (in chunks).

 If you’d like to preserve low-acid foods but don’t have access to a pressure canner, consider preserving them in other ways.
-Broccoli, corn, and green beans taste much better when frozen, and they will have better texture when prepared using your favorite recipes.
+Broccoli, corn, and green beans taste much better when frozen, and they will have a better texture when prepared using your favorite recipes.
 For best results when freezing, blanch the produce briefly in boiling water, remove and cool down quickly in ice water, drain, and pack the produce in freezer bags or containers.

 Water-bath canner or pressure canner:

-For water-bath canning, it isn’t necessary to purchase a special water-bath canner as long as you have a pot that has a fitted lid and is large enough to fully immerse the jars in water by 2 inches—and that will allow the water to boil when covered.
+For water-bath canning, it isn’t necessary to purchase a special water-bath canner as long as you have a pot that has a fitted lid and is large enough to fully immerse the jars in water by 2 inches, and that will allow the water to boil when covered.
 You’ll also need a rack that fits inside the pot or canner—a cake cooling rack would do.

 For pressure canning, only use a pressure canner made specifically for canning (Presto or All American) and not a pressure cooker.